 Shiraz Maher – Senior Research Fellow

-Prior to joining ICSR, Maher was a Senior Fellow at Policy Exchange where he worked on Foreign Policy and Security.
-He published two influential studies which attracted widespread attention across government.
+Maher has previously worked for Policy Exchange, writing on Security and Foreign Policy.
+He published a series of influential studies there which attracted widespread attention across government.
 His report on reforming the government’s counter-terrorism strategy was described by Michael Gove, Secretary of State for Education, as ‘brilliant’, while Lord Guthrie of Craigiebank, former Chief of the Defence Staff, called it ‘remarkable’.

 Maher has published widely and his research is frequently cited in the media.
 He has conducted fieldwork across the world and has interviewed members of the Taliban, al-Qaeda, Jabhat al-Nusrah, and Egyptian revolutionaries in Tahrir Square.

 Greenbirds: Measuring Importance and Influence in Syrian Foreign Fighter Networks, ICSR (April 2014; co-authored with Joseph Carter and Peter Neumann)